hero-back

 Don’t #4: Neglect the Power of Advanced Analytics

 Your career site shouldn’t live isolated on the internet.
-If you want to understand and measure the number of candidates from each source, whether they’re a good fit, and how much it costs to publish jobs vs. the return on that investment, you need a system to feed information into Advanced Analytics.
+Use tools like Advanced Analytics and Source Tracker to understand and measure the source and number of candidates, whether they’re a good fit, and how much it costs to publish jobs vs. the return on that investment.
 If you use Recruiting Posting, this happens automatically.
-However, if you publish manually in other places, you’ll need to use the Source Tracker to build unique URLs that will feed information to Advanced Analytics.

 Standard or Custom Career Site?